enterprise-oss/osso-docs/blog/2020-09-14-release-candidate.md

 You deploy your own instance of Osso and use it to onboard enterprise accounts using the Admin UI, which allows your team members or customers to configure a SAML-based Identity Provider.
 Osso generates PDF documentation for your enterprise customer to then configure your application in their IDP.

 You consume your Osso microservice's OAuth server in your own application to begin signing SAML-based users into your application.
-Send users who want to sign in via SAML to your Osso instance as part of an OAuth 2.0 authorization flow and once they've authenticated against their IDP, exchange an access token for a normalized user profile.
+Send users who want to sign in via SAML to your Osso instance as part of an OAuth 2.0 authorization flow.
+Once they've authenticated against their IDP, Osso sends the user back to your application, and you exchange an access token for a normalized user profile.

-### Building off existing OSS

-Osso depends on some important open source projects in order to provide authentication functionality.
-OneLogin maintains [ruby-saml](https://github.com/onelogin/ruby-saml), a ruby gem that "provides a means for managing authorization initialization and confirmation requests from identity providers."
-SAML is 15 year old open standard - we don't see any need to reinvent the wheel here, and this project is stable, well-tested and well-maintained.

-Osso depends directly on [omniauth-multi-provider](https://github.com/salsify/omniauth-multi-provider) which itself utilizes `ruby-saml`.
-Omniauth is a popular multilpe-provider authentication system for Rack-based applications, and this provider gem wraps `ruby-saml` so it can be used in the familiar Omniauth authentication flow. `omniauth-multi-provider` is similarly well-tested, and we again saw no reason to reinvent this additional wheel.

-Finally, Osso provides an OAuth Server.
-OAuth is another stable and open standard, albeit one that is more familiar to modern web developers.
-You send your users through Osso as part of an OAuth authorization flow - Osso handles the SAML part, and once authenticated against an IDP, sends the user back to your application, eventually allowing you to request a profile for the user using an access token.
-Osso depends on [rack-oauth2](https://github.com/nov/rack-oauth2) to provide a spec compliant OAuth server.

-You may be asking yourself _If Osso depends on these other projects for so much functionality, what does Osso actually do?_

 ### Osso value add

-As we've seen, there's already plenty of OSS for adding SAML-based SSO to your application.
-So what value does Osso actually provide?
+Plenty of OSS for adding SAML-based SSO to your application already exists, so what additional value does Osso actually provide?

-While the OSS we've discussed is great and well-documented, there's a huge gap between setting up an SSO proof of concept and releasing SSO as a scalable feature that Sales knows how to sell, Customer Success knows how to onboard and troubleshoot, and Engineering knows how to debug.
+While existing OSS helps get you started with an SSO proof of concept, there's a huge gap between a proof of concept and releasing SSO as a scalable feature that Sales knows how to sell, Customer Success knows how to onboard and troubleshoot, and Engineering knows how to debug.
 If you were to follow [OneLogin's Ruby SAML Authenticatiopn Examples](https://developers.onelogin.com/saml/ruby), you might think you can add SAML integration in under an hour.
-But the truth is this proof of concept is wholly insufficient for building out a scalable SSO integration.
+But the truth is this proof of concept is wholly insufficient for building out a scalable SSO integration that supports multiple customers and multiple identity providers and will create heavy sales and support burdens for onboarding customers who demand SSO.

-Osso provides two main areas of functionality to help close this gap: CRUD and Docs.
+Osso provides two main areas of functionality to help close this gap and reduce the burden on your business team: CRUD and Docs.

 #### CRUD